simplicity-js/simplicity/.github/DOCUMENTATION.md

 </details>

 ## Introduction
-Simplicity (SimplicityJS) is a simple, easy to learn, framework for building efficient and scalable Node.js applications.
+Simplicity is a simple, easy to learn, framework that provides an out-of-the-box application architecture for building efficient and scalable Node.js applications.
-Whether you are building server-side REST APIs that serve SPA applications on the browser or you want to build traditional full-stack applications with backend templating engines, Simplicity has you covered.
+Whether you are building server-side REST APIs that serve SPA applications on the browser or traditional full-stack applications with backend templating engines, Simplicity provides tools that enable developers and teams to quickly create highly testable, scalable, loosely coupled, and easily maintainable applications.

-Underneath, Simplicity makes use of [Express][] the HTTP Server framework, providing a thin level of abstraction on top of it while still making the Express API fully available to the developer.
+Simplicity makes use of [Express][] HTTP Server framework, providing a thin layer of abstraction on top of it while still making the Express API fully available to the developer.

-Simplicity provides an out-of-the-box application architecture that allows developers and teams to create highly testable, scalable, loosely coupled, and easily maintainable applications.

-If you are a developer coming from a PHP/Laravel background or you like the Laravel architecture, you will immediately feel comfortable working with Simplicity.
-This is because
+Developers coming from a PHP/Laravel background will immediately feel comfortable working with Simplicity.
 Simplicity's architecture is heavily inspired by Laravel and Simplicity aims to make building applications enjoyable and a breeze.

 ## Getting Started